context-rot/blogistan/README.md

 ## 🎯 What Makes This Special

 This isn't just another tech blog.
+Or maybe it is.
+Maybe it's something worse.
+Definitely.
 Context Rot is an **interactive research environment** where readers can:

 - **Select any text** in our papers to provide line-specific feedback
 - **Open GitHub issues** directly from highlighted content
 - **Engage with Dr. B. Prop**, our AI research assistant, who responds to feedback
-- **Contribute to ongoing research** through community-driven peer review
+- **Contribute to ongoing "research"** through community-driven "peer review"

 ## 🏗️ Architecture